Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Practical algorithm

 where $s,a$ obey arbitrary joint distributions.
-Depending on how to calculate $R^{\text{Target}}$, we develop two variants of the MPG, i.e., MPG-v1 and MPG-v2, where the former uses $n$-step TD method, and the latter employs clipped double Q method developed by Fujimoto \emph{et al.} \cite{fujimoto2018addressing}.
+Depending on the way to calculate $R^{\text{Target}}$, we develop two variants of the MPG, i.e., MPG-v1 and MPG-v2, where the former uses $n$-step TD method, and the latter employs clipped double Q method developed by Fujimoto \emph{et al.} \cite{fujimoto2018addressing}.

+where $\omega'$ and $\theta'$ are target Q-value function and target policy to stabilize learning.
 For MPG-v1, the calculation of the $n$-step TD requires running the current policy in the environment starting from each state in the batch.
 The procedure can be one of the bottlenecks of update throughput if the environment has low sampling efficiency.
 To solve the problem, we propose a batch reuse technique to improve sample utilization, in which a batch of data and its correlated target are used several times to compute gradients.
 Besides, the problem can also be alleviated by updating asynchronously.
 The value parameters can be optimized with gradients